 You may check out a print card that automatically reloads and has a \$20 monthly limit.
 The JFSB Copy Center (B115 JFSB) has copiers where you can print materials to use in your class.
-If you use a large number of supplementary materials, please arrange with the BYU Store to produce a course packet for students to purchase at the BYU Store.
+If you use many supplementary materials, please arrange with the BYU Store to produce a course packet for students to purchase at the BYU Store.
 Alternatively, you can provide materials to students electronically through Learning Suite.

 There is also a copier in the CLS workroom (3090 JFSB).
-This copier has additional features such as scanning to a current email address.
+This copier has additional features such as scanning to a current email address and.
 The office copier is available for faculty use from 6am to midnight.

-There are print and copy stations in the JKB where the adjunct faculty offices are located.
+There are print and copy stations in the JKB where the student instructor carrels are located.
 Contact the Instructional Programs Coordinator for printing and copying instructions.